-Facebook’s Oversight Board upheld the social network’s decision to ban Trump
+Facebook’s Oversight Board upholds ban on Trump.
+At least for now.

-In the binding ruling by the 20-member Oversight Board, which is largely independent and funded by the social network, it agreed that Trump’s comments on the day of the insurrection “created an environment where a serious risk of violence was possible.”
+In the ruling, the board agreed that Trump’s comments on the day of the insurrection “created an environment where a serious risk of violence was possible.”
 The board pointed to the former president calling the mob members “patriots,” “special,” and telling them to “remember this day forever.”

-However, the expert panel also took issue with Facebook’s “indefinite” suspension of Trump, calling it “vague and uncertain.”
-It sent the decision back to Facebook and said it had six months to clarify Trump’s punishment and come up with a response that fits its known rules.
-There is a possibility that decision could then come back to the board for review again, it said in press call.
+The board recommended that Facebook publish a report explaining its own role in fomenting the Jan.
+6 attack.

-It found Facebook didn’t use standard procedure in making its decision, and that the company had no published criteria for suspending a user indefinitely.
-The typical response for posting comments inciting violence is to remove the comment.
-The board said Facebook’s normal penalties are a time-limited suspension or disabling the user’s account permanently.
+The ruling opens a new chapter in the global debate over the power of social media giants.
+Critics are already calling into question the legitimacy and value of the Oversight Board, which was set up by Facebook to help hold it accountable in making such calls.

 “We will now consider the board’s decision and determine an action that is clear and proportionate,” Nick Clegg, Facebook’s vice president of global affairs and communication said in a blog post Wednesday.
 “In the meantime, Mr. Trump’s accounts remain suspended.”